Data Security in translation workflows

 An overturn of this agreement would plunge businesses that rely on digital data sharing with EU countries into disarray, so there is now a responsibility on everyone in the UK to maintain current standards by implementing processes that put data protection central to their operations.

 We make it a priority to ensure that our processes are robust enough to support businesses that have this challenge.
-It can no longer be an additional service; clients have been actively seeking reassurance that we, as a translation provider, are using the appropriate workflows, technology and platforms to protect their data.
+It can no longer be an additional service; clients have been actively seeking reassurance that we, as a translation agency, are using the appropriate workflows, technology and platforms to protect their data.

 From secure machine translation to penetration testing, there are steps we’ve taken to support clients operating on an international scale and ensure the highest standards when it comes to data security.